 P.S.
 There are flights as well and usually we advise that to use the flights you need at least 2 nights stay on the Island as they are not as frequent as the ferries which will limit your time on KI and therefore your ability to reach desired places on the Island.
 If you have more time on the Island say then flights are a viable option.

 Tips: Make sure you have vehicle full of fuel and some snacks from Supermarket before you leave the mainland.
 Time wasted looking for fuel or even worrying if you will run out of fuel will limit your travels on KI.

 Day 1 on Island-

-Our usual suggestion is to go straight to the western end and visit The Flinders Chase National Park (Admirals Arch, Remarkable Rocks).
-These are still about 2 hours drive from the ferry but you go through some really interesting countryside so it is worth doing first then meandering back to us later in the day toward the evening.
+Our usual suggestion is to explore the Island from the ferry going through some really interesting countryside first then meandering back to us later in the day toward the evening.

 IThere is even a wildlife park and a birdlife (Raptor Domain) business to decide from.
 It's a long day and you can't do it all in a day, but you should not be bored.